logicuniverse/manifesto/README.md

 ---

-## V. The Vertical Axis: Sovereignty & Fractal Provide/Inject
+## IV.
+The Vertical Axis: Sovereignty & Fractal Provide/Inject

 While the **Execution Plane (X/Y)** defines the behavioral footprint of a system, the **Z-Axis (Provide/Inject)** introduces the dimension of **Sovereignty**.
 It is the vertical conduit through which the logic essence is manifested, piercing physically orthogonal to the operational surface.